 We assume you know how to configure and use Facebook Pixel.
 Tripetto support can not help you with configuring your Facebook Business account and/or Facebook Pixel.

-For help with Facebook Pixel, please have a look at the Facebook Business Help by Facebook.
+For help with Facebook Pixel, please have a look at the Developer Docs by Meta/Facebook.

 Step 1 - Prepare Facebook Pixel